DJDanl/cpp-docs.pt-br/docs/mfc/reference/cfiledialog-class.md

     CDCONTROLSTATEF& dwState);
 ```

-### <a name="parameters"></a>Parâmetros
+### <a name="parameters"></a>Parameters
  `dwIDCtl`
- A ID do controle de contêiner.
+ The ID of the container control.

  `dwIDItem`
- A ID do item.
+ The ID of the item.

  `dwState`
- Uma referência a uma variável que recebe um dos mais valores de enumeração CDCONTROLSTATE que indica o estado atual do controle.
+ A reference to a variable that receives one of more values from the CDCONTROLSTATE enumeration that indicates the current state of the control.

-### <a name="remarks"></a>Comentários
+### <a name="remarks"></a>Remarks

-##  <a name="getcontrolstate"></a>CFileDialog::GetControlState
+##  <a name="getcontrolstate"></a>  CFileDialog::GetControlState
- Recupera a visibilidade atual e os estados de um dado controle habilitados.
+ Retrieves the current visibility and enabled states of a given control.

 ```
 HRESULT GetControlState(